Rizzoli Libri: Predecessors

 RCS Libri S.p.A. was a subsidiary and the book publishing division of RCS MediaGroup (RCS stands for Rizzoli–Corriere della Sera); libri itself means books in Italian.
 A. Rizzoli & C. was founded by Angelo Rizzoli, a former printing apprentice.
 The company acquired 4 magazines to become a publishing company in 1927.
 A. Rizzoli & C. soon started to publish books, such as involved in the printing of Treccani Encyclopedia from 1929.
 The group founded the imprint Biblioteca Universale Rizzoli (BUR) in 1949.
 In the 1960s, the group started to open their own book store, including a branch in the New York city, as well as sister operation Rizzoli International Publications.
 The group was expanded into RCS MediaGroup after the acquisition of the newspaper Corriere della Sera in 1974.

 In 1990, the group acquired Fabbri–Sonzogno–Etas, another publishing group.
-In 1993 RCS Media Group acquired the full control of Fabbri–Sonzogno–Etas.
+In 1993, RCS Media Group acquired full control of Fabbri–Sonzogno–Etas.
 Fabbri, Sonzogno, and Etas became the imprints of the group in publication.

 In 1992, RCS Media Group acquired Sansoni Editore, which gave birth of the two brands Sansoni and Sansoni per la Scuola.
 In 1993, RCS MediaGroup acquired Bompiani.